-Figure 3.5 Fixed and Moving Blades Arrangement
+Figure 25.5 Fixed and Moving Blades Arrangement

-Figure 3.6 Turbine Moving Blades
+Figure 25.6 Moving Blade

-Figure 3.7 is a simplified section view of a turbine.
+Figure 25.7 is a simplified section view of a turbine.
 The steam turbine consists of a single rotating shaft that has a number of blade wheels attached to it.
 The steam passing through the turbine is contained within a casing.
 The casing is usually split into upper and lower halves that are bolted together.
 This allows the upper half to be raised for maintenance.
 Attached to the casing are diaphragms that support the fixed blade nozzles.
-Whenever the fixed and moving parts of the turbine come together, there is a need for sealing to prevent leakage from the high pressure side to the low pressure side.
+Wherever the fixed and moving parts of the turbine come together, there is a need for sealing to prevent leakage from the high-pressure side to the low-pressure side.
 This leakage is prevented by gland seals installed on the turbine casing.

-Figure 3.7 Turbine Section View
+Figure 25.7 Turbine Section View

-Figure 3.8 shows the construction of a typical diaphragm.
+Figure 25.8 shows the construction of a typical diaphragm.
 The upper and lower halves of the diaphragm attach to the upper and lower casings respectively.

-Figure 3.8 Turbine Diaphraem
+Figure 25.8 Turbine Diaphragm

-Looking at Figure 3.7, you will note that the turbine casing gets progressively larger as the steam goes from the high pressure end to the low pressure end.
+Looking at Figure 25.7, you will note that the turbine casing gets progressively larger as the steam goes from the high-pressure end to the low-pressure end.
 This is necessary to accommodate the expansion of the steam as a direct result of pressure and temperature reduction.
-Steam entering the high pressure end of a modern nuclear turbine set is typically around 250°C and 4000 kPa.
-At this temperature and pressure one kilogram of steam occupies .05 m.
+Steam entering the high-pressure end of a modern nuclear turbine set is typically around 250°C and 4000 kPa.
+At this temperature and pressure, one kilogram of steam occupies .05 m3.
 The steam leaving the turbine unit and entering the condenser is typically around 35°C and 5 kPa(a).
-At this temperature and pressure one kilogram of steam occupies 25.2 m.
+At this temperature and pressure one kilogram of steam occupies 25.2 m3.
 The steam expands roughly five hundred times from the inlet to the exhaust.
 In a large turbine generator set it is usually not possible to accommodate the large volume of steam in one turbine unit.
-Normally one high pressure turbine will exhaust to two or more low pressure turbines in combination with the double flow design.
+Normally one high-pressure turbine will exhaust to two or more low-pressure turbines in combination with the double flow design.

-Figure 3.9 shows a turbine unit typical of those installed at Pickering, Bruce and Darlington Generating Stations.
+Figure 25.9 shows a turbine unit typical of those installed at a modern CANDU plant.

-Figure 3.9 Typical Turbine Layout
+Figure 25.9 Typical Turbine Layout

 Why use double flow steam turbines?
-The double flow turbine design not only provides double the expansion volume within a common casing, it also balances the large pressure drop between the turbine steam inlet and exhaust which tends to force the blade wheels from the high pressure side towards the low pressure side.
+The double flow turbine design not only provides double the expansion volume within a common casing, it also balances the large pressure drop between the turbine steam inlet and exhaust which tends to force the blade wheels from the high-pressure side towards the low-pressure side.

-Figure 3.10 shows a double flow turbine.
+Figure 25.10 shows a double flow turbine.
 Steam enters the turbine in the middle of the casing and expands outward in both directions before exhausting at the ends of the turbine.
-Turbine operational problems can still produce an imbalance in forces on the two sides.
-The resultant force will produce an axial thrust that is commonly dealt with by installing a thrust bearing.
+In each half of the turbine, a very large thrust is generated.
+These thrusts oppose each other; the resultant force is significantly reduced.
+The resultant thrust is taken up by a thrust-bearing located between the high-pressure and first low-pressure turbine.

-Figure 3.10 Double Flow Turbine
+Figure 25.10 Double Flow Turbine

-The Condenser
+25.5 The Condenser

 The condenser is the final destination for most of the steam produced in the boiler.
 The condenser removes latent heat, turning the steam back into water.
 The large decrease in volume creates a vacuum in the condenser.
-This permits steam flow from the high pressure boiler to the low pressure condenser so the turbine can extract mechanical energy efficiently.
+This permits steam flow from the high-pressure boiler to the low-pressure condenser so the turbine can extract mechanical energy efficiently.